 Peatlands and forests are important carbon sinks that stabilise our climate.
 The destruction of tropical forests as well as the drainage of peatlands do not only release CO2 into the atmosphere but also destroy important ecosystems that are essential for biodiversity and the livelihood of many people.

-The combination of a climate protection project in Germany for peatland restoration with an international acknowledged afforestation project benefitting rural development in Ethiopia gives you the opportunity to protect unique peatland ecosystems while supporting people in developing countries who have to cope with the consequences of climate change today.
+The combination of a climate protection project in Germany for peatland restoration with an international acknowledged peat-forest project benefitting rural development in Indonesia gives you the opportunity to protect unique peatland ecosystems while supporting people in developing countries who have to cope with the consequences of climate change today.

 MoorFutures –Mecklenburg-Vorpommern, Germany